 PBS Video and McIntyre Media (1996)

 For kids with learning disabilities, the classroom can be an intimidating place.
 In this video, Richard Lavoie leads a group of parents, educators, psychologists, and children through a series of exercises that cause frustration, anxiety, and tension - feelings all too familiar to children with learning disabilities.
 By dramatizing the classroom experience so vividly, Lavoie lets us see the world through the eyes of a child.
-This video is available for purchase through Minga Marketplace.

 I Can Be Safe Online

 A webite designed to help individuals with brain-based disabilities learn how to be safe online, including when using social media sites.

 Sensory Resources Inc. (2001)